UPDATED: March 30, 2023 |

-Whenever I come across new information regarding vacant homes through education or personal experience, I like to share it with my clients.
+Whenever I come across new information regarding unoccupied or vacant homes through education or personal experience, I like to share it with my clients.
 They can then decide how they would like to proceed.
 This particular blog discusses DampRid.
-My company does NOT recommend the use of DampRid in vacant homes or vehicles.
+Unless there are extenuating circumstances (like no electricity and no air conditioning) in an unoccupied home, my company does NOT recommend the use of DampRid in unoccupied Florida homes.
 I’m not saying that DampRid is a bad product.
-I believe it can be a useful product in a home that is actually being occupied, but not in a vacant home.
+I believe it can be a useful product in a home that is actually being occupied, but not in an unoccupied home.

-I’ve had the opportunity to speak with mold remediators, a mold inspector, HVAC professionals, and even other seasoned homewatchers like myself regarding DampRid.
-The consensus is NO DampRid in a vacant home!
+I’ve had the opportunity to speak with mold remediators, mold inspectors, HVAC professionals, and even other seasoned homewatchers like myself regarding DampRid.
+The consensus is NO DampRid in an unoccupied Florida home!
+It can give a false sense of protection against mold damage and cost you thousands of dollars in remediation expenses.
 Let me share my thoughts with you and you can then decide for yourself.

 These are a few concerns I have with DampRid:

 LARGE DampRid BUCKETS: DampRid does remove moisture from the air, however all it’s doing is moving the moisture from the air into a container.
 The DampRid containers are all open at the top.
 They are not sealed…if they were, then the moisture from the air wouldn’t be able to enter it.
-So now you have a container of liquid (moisture) just sitting in your vacant home or vehicle.
+So now you have a container of liquid (moisture) just sitting in your unoccupied home.
 What does mold need to grow, bloom, and spread?
 MOISTURE!
 The same moisture that you just removed from the air and that is now sitting in a container.
-You thought you were protecting your home, but instead you are unknowingly contributing to it’s potential demise.
+You thought you were protecting your home, but instead have given yourself a false sense of protection.

 SMALL DampRid CONTAINERS: The small containers are a money pit!
 You have to keep refilling them with DampRid granules.
 They topple over easily, and if you have them in your carpeted bedroom closet, they can leave an unsightly oily looking stain on your carpet…I’ve seen it first-hand.

-SIDE NOTE: During our hot and humid Florida summer, your air conditioning system can remove anywhere from “9 to 22 GALLONS” of moisture from your home in 1 day.
+DID YOU KNOW?
+During our hot and humid Florida summer, your air conditioning system can remove anywhere from “9 to 22 GALLONS” of moisture from your home in 1 day.
 That is a LOT!!!
 Do you really think a small container of DampRid is going to make a difference?
 I’ll let you decide that.
+If your home has a humidity issue, buying a bunch of DampRid is not going to solve your problem.
+You need to contact your trusted HVAC company and have them inspect why your A/C system is not properly dehumidifying your home.

 HOME SUGGESTION: If you are worried about high humidity in your Florida home, then: